Azure Cost Management Setup

 This export pattern mirrors the architectural intent of AWS Cost Explorer Architecture, where programmatic access relies on scoped filters and aggregation functions rather than raw CSV parsing.
 Similarly, when aligning with GCP Billing Export Configuration, teams standardize on daily Parquet exports to unify ingestion logic across cloud providers.

-Programmatic Query Execution with Python SDK
+Programmatic Query Execution with the REST API

 import os